 The guesstimated leap seconds are not added to the offset seconds.
 The guesstimated leap seconds are not used in the Unix epoch to UTC date conversion.

-The !epoch large range is artistic.
-The leap seconds calculation is wrong.
-It assumes a constant rate at which 27 leap seconds are added every 53 years and one leap second is removed every 55 years.
 Note that Unix time keeping was invented around 1970, that the leap seconds were first used around 1972, that there is not known formula for predicting the earth's speed of rotation with very high accuracy, and that we have recordings of high precision earth year duration measurements only after the invention of the cesium atomic clock.